The significance of the bread from heaven

 “And Moses said, Let no man leave of it till the morning.
 Notwithstanding they hearkened not unto Moses; but some of them left of it until the morning, and it bred worms, and stank: and Moses was wroth with them.”

 Whether they gathered more or less, it cannot be carried over to the next day.

-The nourishment, instruction or revelation we get from the word of God a day is just enough for that day.
+The nourishment, instruction, or revelation we get from the word of God a day is just enough for that day.
 We need to reach out for the Word each morning for new nourishment.
-We can’t eat so much meal today as to skip meal the next day or week, neither can we use yesterday’s strategy to confront today’s challenge else we would fail woefully and the enemy will take advantage of us.
+We can’t eat so many meals today as to skip meals the next day or week, nor can we use yesterday’s strategy to confront today’s challenge else we would fail woefully and the enemy will take advantage of us.
 We need a new word from the Lord each day.

 God’s Command to the children of Israel by Moses – #3

 “And he said unto them, This is that which the Lord hath said, To morrow is the rest of the holy sabbath unto the Lord: bake that which ye will bake to day, and seethe that ye will seethe; and that which remaineth over lay up for you to be kept until the morning.”

 The only exception to gathering manna each day was on the sixth day.
 Twice as much is expected to be gathered on the sixth day against the seventh day which is the sabbath of rest.
 No man is expected to do any work nor go out, for it is God’s holy day.